 An old Dragon Magazine article discussed ways to avert the Aerith and Bob trope in a campaign, advising DMs about how to establish consistent cultural motifs for character and place names.
 The article's title?
 "What Do You Mean, 'Jack the Samurai'?"

 In the Yu-Gi-Oh!
-Card Game, there is a pseudo-God Card named "Thor, Lord of the Aesir", who is listed as a Beast-Warrior-Type.
+TCG, there is a pseudo-God Card named "Thor, Lord of the Aesir", who is listed as a Beast-Warrior-Type.
 Furries will get a kick out of this, due to an infamous parody picture that had floated around years back of Anubis, lamenting his change from God of the Dead to furry sex symbol, with Odin (Thor's father) comforting him by telling him Thor "wasn't spared, either", a reference to near-life sized horse dildo created during the time.
 To clinch the hilarity, Thor is a Synchro monster, which requires a Tuner monster called "Guldifaxe of the Nordic Beasts" to bring out.
 Guldifaxe, in case you're wondering, is a horse.

 Speaking of Yu-Gi-Oh and furry internet memes, one popular meme is that Krystal can't have her sandwich.
 In the card game, there's a Fusion monster called Sanwitch who, at present, is very hard to get out - its Fusion Materials and most of the alternative ways of bringing it out are either banned or limited to one per deck.
-So Krystal can't have her Sanwich.
+So Krystal can't have her Sandwich.